US pharma firm Moderna says its COVID-19 vaccine is 94.5% effective | DW | 16.11.2020

 "This positive interim analysis from our Phase 3 study has given us the first clinical validation that our vaccine can prevent COVID-19 disease, including severe disease," said Stephane Bancel, Moderna's CEO.

-The news comes a week after its competitor Pfizer announced that its COVID-19 vaccine, made by Germany’s BioNTech, had reached 90% effectiveness, with Russian researchers claiming similar success for its Sputnik V vaccine later that same day.
+The news comes a week after Pfizer and their German partners BioNTech announced that their vaccine had reached 90% effectiveness.
+Russian researchers claimed similar success for its Sputnik V vaccine later that same day.

+"Vaccines rely on observing natural infection in the community," epidemiologist Eric Feigl-Ding told DW.
+"And then you can make conclusions.
+Infections are soaring across the world, and that actually allows you to see the effects much quicker."

-Moderna's vaccine announcement comes as virus cases topped 11 million in the US over the weekend, with one million recorded in just the past week.
+Coronavirus cases topped 11 million in the US over the weekend, with 1 million recorded in just the past week.

 The pandemic has killed more than 1.3 million people worldwide, more than 245,000 of them in the U.S.